-- 1. Determination of the current status and distribution of the blue calamintha bee and its known floral host, Calamintha ashei, in Florida. - 2.
-Determination of the current status and distribution of the giant scrub plasterer bee. - 3.
+- Determination of the current status and distribution of the blue calamintha bee and its known floral host, Conradina brevifolia, in Florida.
+Survey areas include Saddle Blanket Scrub Preserve. - 2.
+Determination of the current status and distribution of the giant scrub plasterer bee.
+Survey areas include Tiger Creek Preserve. - 3.
 Increased understanding of the key natural history characteristics and habitat requirements of each bee (including host density, potential additional floral hosts, nesting and foraging behavior, etc.). - 4.
 Evaluation of the future distribution and vulnerability of the blue calamintha bee and its floral host. - 5.
 Development of basic species monitoring and habitat management recommendations to help safeguard existing populations.